diffeo/go-coordinate/README.md

 the wrong type; if you do create a work spec with a non-UTF-8 byte string name, the server will eventually return it as an invalid Unicode-tagged string.

+### Data Types and Data Dictionaries ###

+Work specs, work units, and workers all have associated data dictionaries; this implementation also allows an updated work unit data dictionary to be stored with each attempt to complete the work unit.
+These data dictionaries should be considered similar to JSON or YAML dictionaries.
+In addition to JSON types (string, number, list, dictionary) they can store UUIDs and Python tuples, given the appropriate CBOR tag number for the CBOR-RPC interface.

+In various circumstances, these dictionaries will not keep strict Go types with them.
+You in general have a guarantee that an object will be the same _kind_ when retrieved; if a field is a map when submitted it will be returned as a map, if an integer of some form you will get back some kind of integer.
+There is not a guarantee that it will be the same _type_; most maps and slices could be returned as containers of `interface{}`, particularly in the PostgreSQL backend.
+Trying to submit a data dictionary containing a `map[string]string` is likely to return a `map[interface{}]interface{}`.
+You do, however, have a guarantee that a non-nil object will never become nil.

+This should have minimal effect on Python interoperability, excepting that strings have a strong tendency to become Unicode strings.

+### Scheduling ###

 The work spec scheduler is much simpler than in the Python coordinated.
 The scheduler only considers work specs' `priority` and